emccorson/onsenguide/GUIDE.md

 > listing.

 As the outstandingly moral people that we are, we should really cache the results of the API calls so we don't put unnecessary strain on PokeAPI.
-At the moment, when the app is closed, the whole Pokémon list is lost and we have to get all the data all over again next time we open the app.
+Currently when the app is closed, the whole Pokémon list is lost and we have to get all the data all over again next time we open the app.

 We can use local storage to store the Pokémon.

-Local storage is good for storing a few strings here and there.
-It will work for our purposes (probably) but for anything serious, you should look into a proper caching solution.
-I'd love to recommend one to you but I don't know any.
-I bet you thought I knew what I was talking about.
-Well, I've got bad news for you, budderoo.
+> Local storage is good for storing a few strings here and there.
+It will work
+> for our purposes but for anything serious, you should look into a proper
+> caching solution.

 First off we'll define a couple of constants that will help us store the Pokémon in the right place.
 These will be used to create the keys in local storage: